canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 ---
 layout: post
-title: "What are fakes in unit testing: mocks vs stubs"
+title: "What are fakes in unit testing?
+Mocks vs Stubs"
 tags: tutorial csharp
 cover: Cover.png
 cover-alt: "What are fakes in unit testing"